absolute-quantum/cats-blender-plugin/README.md

 - **Cats is now fully compatible with Blender 2.80!**
 - **Model Options**:
   - Added "Merge Weights" and "Remove Zero Weight Bones" to the spacebar search
+  - Added "Apply All Transforms" button to correctly apply the transforms of all objects
   - Separating Meshes now deletes the Basis shape key if it is the last shape key left
 - **Optimization**:
   - "Combine Same Materials" and "Convert Textures to PNG" are now compatible with Blender 2.80